designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

-# Specify an analysis
+# Specifying a taint analysis configuration

-You can specify the way of vulnerabilities are detected by playing with sources, sinks, sanitizers and validators :
+To specify the way vulnerabilities are detected customize sources, sinks, sanitizers and validators:

-- **sources** : the untrusted variables that will be initially tainted during the analysis.
+- **sources**: the untrusted variables that will be initially tainted during the analysis.
-- **sinks** : the sensitives functions that could lead to vulnerabilities.
+- **sinks**: the sensitives functions that could lead to vulnerabilities.
-- **sanitizers** : the functions that transform tainted values into safe values.
+- **sanitizers**: the functions that transform tainted values into safe values.
-- **validators** : the functions that valid tainted values without transforming them into safe value.
+- **validators**: the functions that valid tainted values without transforming them into safe value.

 ## Configure sources
 - $obj_context->inputs->setSources($files_sources);
 - $obj_context->inputs->getSources();

-Where *$file_sources* is a json file (or an array of json files) like below :
+Where *$file_sources* is a json file (or an array of json files) like below:
 ```javascript
 {
     "sources": [